Legal experts for high-level probe into allegations

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Eminent legal expert Wasim Sajjad said that the NAB Chairman Justice (R) Javed Iqbal has a long and clean judicial career and allegations against him must be probed on higher level.
+ISLAMABAD: Eminent legal expert Wasim Sajjad said that the NAB Chairman Javed Iqbal has a long and clean judicial career and allegations against him must be probed on higher level.

-ISLAMABAD: Eminent legal expert Wasim Sajjad said that the NAB Chairman Justice (R) Javed Iqbal has a long and clean judicial career and allegations against him must be probed on higher level.
+ISLAMABAD: Eminent legal expert Wasim Sajjad said that the NAB Chairman Javed Iqbal has a long and clean judicial career and allegations against him must be probed on higher level.